puluosite/techblog/modern_c++.md

 ```

 5. type deduction `ARG &&`, when `ARG` is `T&`, `& &&` is `&`, only when `&& &&` is deduced to `&&`
+6. Don't return `T&&`, it's only return the local reference.
+Crash!